vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation.md

 The acharya who obeys the successive commands of (the Lord who is) the first achūrya regulates (the minds and actions of) his s'ishyas by methods of instruction which *crcate in thenu noble qualities similar to those in himself and which are like irresistible waves of the celestial sea of his boundless compassion.
 By doing so, he saves not only the disciple but himself also under the guise of saving him.

-(*NOTE: Gunasamkramal inay mean also “which creale a path for the entrance of their noble qualities into their disciples")31.
-THE CHAPTER ON THE DUTIES OF A SISHYA.
+(*NOTE: Gunasamkramal inay mean also “which creale a path for the entrance of their noble qualities into their disciples")
+### ३१ शिष्यकृत्याधिकारः

+31. THE CHAPTER ON THE DUTIES OF A SISHYA.

 T WIL